Knowledge Base Sections ▾

 - Cursor — Models settings with Custom Base URL

-- Cline — API Configuration in plugin, OpenAI Compatible
+- Cline — API Configuration in the plugin, OpenAI Compatible

 - OpenClaw — environment variables or config.yaml